Adamf124/Public-Speaker-Site/README.md

-# Adam Ferguson — Speaker & Community Advocate Website
+# Larry C. Jones Jr. — Speaker & Community Advocate Website

 This project is a fully functional website built with **Next.js 14**, **TypeScript** and **Tailwind CSS**.
-It showcases the work of public speaker and community advocate **Adam Ferguson**, including past engagements, speaking topics, case studies, a blog and a booking form.
+It showcases the work of public speaker and community advocate **Larry Ferguson**, including past engagements, speaking topics, case studies, a blog and a booking form.

 ## Getting Started